 The Proud Guardian of Pomoravlje

-The mediaeval town of Petrus is situated near Paraćin, on a broad plateau above the Crnica River gorge, downstream from the village of Zabrega.
-In the 14th century, it served as both a military and administrative centre, as well as the largest fortified town in the central Pomoravlje region, which later became known as the area of Petrus, or Pustoš Petrus (the Petrus Wasteland).
+The mediaeval town of Petrus is located near Paraćin, on a broad plateau overlooking the Crnica River gorge, downstream from the village of Zabrega.
+In the 14th century, it functioned as both a military and administrative centre, as well as the largest fortified town in the central Pomoravlje region, which later became known as the area of Petrus, or Pustoš Petrus (the Petrus Wasteland).
 The fortress was likely named after a massive stone megalith, measuring eight by six meters, known locally as Krstata Stena (the Crossed Rock), which stands on the town’s central plateau, surrounded by cliffs on three sides.

 ABOVE: Map of the site